wdporter/acim/text/1-the-meaning-of-miracles/v-wholeness-and-spirit/index.md

 next: T-1.VI
 ---

-1.&emsp;The miracle is much like the body in that both are learning aids for facilitating a state in which they become unnecessary.
+1. The miracle is much like the body in that both are learning aids for facilitating a state in which they become unnecessary.
 ²When spirit’s original state of direct communication is reached, neither the body nor the miracle serves any purpose.
 ³While you believe you are in a body, however, you can choose between loveless and miraculous channels of expression.
 ⁴You can make an empty shell, but you cannot express nothing at all.